 The RRBC is helping facilitate a process involving several cities in the Red River Basin, agriculture sector leaders, the MPCA, and other regional stakeholders in finding creative solutions to the phosphorous/algae issue in Lake Winnipeg.
 An approach has been agreed upon that will look for non-point phosphorus “offsets” in the basin that may result in a more meaningful impact on water quality at less cost than requiring additional equipment/treatment at wastewater treatment facilities.
 Offsets might include any number of land management or environmental remediation practices or projects that result in a measureable reduction in phosphorus transport to the Red River.
 The RRBC Water Quality Offset Working Group began its efforts in 2019 and will count on help from collaborating groups as well as North Dakota and Manitoba.

-Minnesota is also part of the International Red River Board (IRRB), established to help resolve water issues along the U.S.-Canada border.
-The MPCA is represented by Regional Manager Jim Ziegler on the IRRB, which has recommended nutrient goals for the international border.
+Minnesota is also part of the International Red River Watershed Board (IRRWB), established to help resolve water issues along the U.S.-Canada border.
+The MPCA is represented on the board by Regional Manager Theresa Haugen, which has recommended nutrient goals for the international border.
 The RRBC, using those nutrient objectives as long-term goals, is working to coordinate nutrient reduction strategies in Minnesota, North Dakota and Manitoba in order to, among other things, maximize the effectiveness of phosphorous reduction efforts across the basin, eventually leading to the reduction of massive algae blooms in Lake Winnipeg just north of the border.

 Partnerships with landowners